Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Results

 Generally, the intuition behind many attention models (in speech-related tasks or otherwise) is to focus on different parts of some latent representation of the input to inform better classification.
 In these models, the representations are generally learned irrespective of important known information items in the input.
 Speech depends on frequency content to convey information.
 In fact, humans have evolved to understand different facts about the source of speech (e.g. identity, intent, emotions, etc.) based on factors such as tone, pitch, and others \cite{hansen_speaker_2015}.
-By learning to exploit specific frequency bins in the input that may contain effective task-related information, DNNs can learn to pay more attention to those particular bins to achieve better performance.
+The intuition behind our model, which separates it from others, is that by learning to exploit specific frequency-bins in the input that may contain effective task-related information, DNNs can learn to pay more attention to those particular bins to achieve better performance.